High Point, North Carolina: Climate

 High Point experiences a humid subtropical climate.
 Summers are hot and humid, and the dew points will often climb to near or even above 70 F by late June through much of August.
-Nights usually remain warm above 70 degrees.
-Most summers the hottest day will record a maximum between 96 and 98 F. About once every 5 to 10 years the city will climb to or above 100 F. Winters are cool to cold.
+Nights usually remain warm, above 70 degrees.
+Most summers, the hottest day will record a maximum between 96 and 98 F. About once every 5 to 10 years, the city will climb to or above 100 F. Winters are cool to cold.
 Nights average near 30 F, with the coldest averages in the upper 20s from late December through early February.
-Most winters the coldest temperature will dip to between 10 and 15 F. About once every 10 years the minimum will dip below 5 F and to near or below 0 F approximately once every 20 years.
-Daytime highs average near 50 F in the winter, with the coldest stretch between late December through early February with highs averaging in the upper 40s.
+Most winters, the coldest temperature will dip to between 10 and 15 F. About once every 10 years, the minimum will dip below 5 F, and about once every 20 years to near or below 0 F. Daytime highs average near 50 F in the winter, with the coldest stretch between late December through early February, with highs averaging in the upper 40s.
 Most winters there will be 2 to 4 days that remain below freezing.
 The hottest temperature on record for the area was 103 F on August 18, 1988 (in nearby Greensboro the high reached 104 F in 1914), and the coldest was -8 F on January 21, 1985.

 Rainfall patterns are generally spread evenly throughout the year, with between seven and eleven wet days per month.
 The city averages around 43 in of rain per year.
 Snowfall varies from year to year, with most years totaling less than 5 in.
 However, there are some years that exceed 20 in, and this brings the overall average to more than 8 in per year.
 In the winter of 1959/60 the city had just over 30 in of snowfall, which stands as the most dating back to the start of snowfall record-keeping in 1928.
 In addition to snowfall, some years the city can be impacted by significant ice storms.
 Cold air wedging up on the east side of the mountains can lock this part of the state into cold air while warmer moist air moves in aloft.
 This proximity to the mountains creates what is known as the Appalachian Wedge and can produce crippling ice storms.

 High Point was one of several communities affected by a 2010 tornado outbreak.
 The twister reached its most powerful EF3 classification as it crossed the northern suburbs of the city.

 In 1989, High Point sustained minor wind damage from Hurricane Hugo as it raced through the western Piedmont region of North Carolina after making landfall 5 hours away in Charleston, South Carolina.